-The mission of the PhD program in Reproductive Clinical Science specializing in embryology and andrology at EVMS and the Jones Institute for Reproductive Medicine is to provide excellent graduate education in the preparation of individuals who will direct and manage reproductive laboratories and conduct independent research.
+The mission of the PhD program in Reproductive Clinical Science specializing in Embryology and Andrology at EVMS and the Jones Institute for Reproductive Medicine is to provide excellent graduate education in the preparation of individuals who will direct and manage reproductive laboratories and/or conduct independent research.

-- Provide a broad base of graduate education in foundational sciences: comparative reproductive anatomy and physiology, developmental biology, toxicology and infertility, molecular biology, advanced statistics and experimental design.
+- Command interdisciplinary scientific knowledge and skills including comparative reproductive anatomy and physiology, developmental biology, toxicology and infertility, molecular biology, advanced statistics and experimental design.

 - Evaluate advances in molecular biology, comparative reproductive anatomy and physiology, developmental biology and laboratory management as they apply to the clinical reproductive sciences.